hashhar/trino/docs/src/main/sphinx/connector/snowflake.md

 snowflake.warehouse=warehouse
 ```

-### Arrow serialization support

-This is an experimental feature which introduces support for using Apache Arrow
-as the serialization format when reading from Snowflake.
-Please note there are
+Snowflake connector uses Apache Arrow as the serialization format when
-a few caveats:

-- Using Apache Arrow serialization is disabled by default.
-In order to enable
+reading from Snowflake which requires additional JVM arguments.
+Add
-  it,  add `--add-opens=java.base/java.nio=ALL-UNNAMED` to the Trino
+`--add-opens=java.base/java.nio=ALL-UNNAMED` to the Trino {ref}`jvm-config`.
-  {ref}`jvm-config`.

 ### Multiple Snowflake databases or accounts